Links on This Page May Not Work with Internet Explorer - Use Firefox or Chrome

 These are the before photos:

-Here is my original pick guard (which shrunk as soon as I removed it and it would no longer fit).
+Here is my original pick guard, which shrunk as soon as I removed it and it would no longer fit.
+I didn't know that I should have screwed the guard onto a piece of wood to prevent shrinkage.
+J.C. said he could make it fit by altering the screw holes, but I didn't want to do that to keep it original.
 Of course, I will keep the pick-guard so the guitar will always have all the original parts available.

-Found a guy that custom makes tortoise shell pick guards.
+Found a guy on the Offsetguitar forums that custom makes tortoise shell pick guards.
 Spitfire Tortoiseshell Pick guards.
 He worked with me and gave me exactly what I wanted in a pick guard.
 The guards are expensive, but the are worth it in my opinion.
-He made the pick guard without screw holes for the edges of the guard and my luthier cut the holes to match the guitar perfectly.
-He also makes guards for Stratocaster, Jaguar, Precision and Jazz Bass.
+He made the pick guard without screw holes on the edges of the guard and J.C.
+Harper cut the holes to match the guitar perfectly.
+He also makes guards for Stratocaster, Telecaster, Jaguar, Precision and Jazz Bass.
 Here is the new tortoise shell pick guard:

 On with the refinish process: